embecosm/embdebug/README.md

 used alongside GDB or LLDB to debug bare-metal targets.

-The Embecosm Debug Server is open source and available under the GPLv3+ license.
+The Embecosm Debug Server is open source and available under the GPLv3+ license, with an exception for the target interface, which is available under the MIT license.
 The terms of the license can be found in `LICENSE`.

 # Minimum requirements